 Notice of Final Results of Changed Circumstances Review, and Revocation in Part of Antidumping Duty Order.

-On July 12, 2000, the Department of Commerce (“the Department”) published a notice of initiation of a changed circumstances review and preliminary results of review with intent to revoke, in part, the antidumping duty order on certain corrosion-resistant carbon steel flat products from Japan.
-See Certain Corrosion-Resistant Carbon Steel Flat Products From Japan: Notice of Initiation of Changed Circumstances Review of the Antidumping Order and Intent To Revoke Order in Part (“Preliminary Results”), 65 FR 42986 (July 12, 2000).
+On December 12, 2000, the Department of Commerce (“the Department”) published a notice of initiation and preliminary results of a changed circumstances review with the intent to revoke, in part, the antidumping duty order on certain corrosion-resistant carbon steel flat products from Japan.
+See Certain Corrosion-Resistant Carbon Steel Flat Products From Japan: Notice of Initiation and Preliminary Results of Changed Circumstances Review of the Antidumping Order and Intent to Revoke Order in Part (“Preliminary Results”), 65 FR 77564 (December 12, 2000).
 In our Preliminary Results, we gave interested parties an opportunity to comment; however, we did not receive any comments.
-Therefore, we are now revoking this order in part, with respect to doctor blades, which are described below, based on the fact that domestic parties have expressed no interest in the continuation of the order with respect to doctor blades.
+Therefore, we are now revoking this order in part, with respect to the particular carbon steel flat product described below, based on the fact that domestic parties have expressed no interest in the continuation of the order with respect to this particular carbon steel flat product.

 FOR FURTHER INFORMATION CONTACT:

 Brandon Farlander or Laurel LaCivita, Antidumping and Countervailing Duty Enforcement Group III, Import Administration, International Trade Administration, U.S. Department of Commerce, 14th Street and Constitution Avenue, NW., Washington, DC 20230, at (202) 482-0182, or (202) 482-4243, respectively.